 Hylia is honored as the guardian and protector of Hyrule.
 But in Calatia, she is largely unknown.
 A small and dirty shrine to her is found in a back alley in Mabel Village's impoverished fishing district.

 Large magical lighthouses guard the borders of Calatia and are revered as holy sites to worshippers of the Caretaker.
 There are at least three that are known and still in operation: the Southern Lighthouse in the Loftwing Province, the Western Lighthouse near the sea, and the Eastern Lighthouse at the end of Hokani Bay.
-More lighthouses are rumored, including a Northern Lighthouse somewhere in Old Calatia.
+A Northern Lighthouse is rumored to be somewhere in Old Calatia.
 The legends say that the lighthouses keep the darkness at bay, but few people understand what this means or if it is even true.

 Mabel City Cistern